datopian/playbook/agile/README.md

 * **prioritizes** (ranks) them
 * and adds them to the [product backlog](http://en.wikipedia.org/wiki/Scrum_(software_development)#Product_backlog)

-Scrum teams should have one Product Owner, and while they may also be a member of the delivery team, this role should not be combined with that of the Scrum Master.
+Scrum teams should have one Product Owner, and while they may also be a member of the delivery team, this role should not be combined with that of the Scrum Leader.

 See also http://www.mountaingoatsoftware.com/agile/scrum/product-owner

 [user stories]: /user-stories/
 [job stories]: /job-stories/

-### Scrum Master
+### Scrum Leader

-Delivery is **facilitated** by a Scrum Master, who is accountable for **removing impediments to the ability of the team to deliver the product goals** and deliverables.
-The Scrum Master is **not** a **traditional team lead or project manager,** but acts as a buffer between the team and any distracting influences.
-The Scrum Master ensures that the process is used as intended.
-The Scrum Master is the **enforcer of the rules of process**, often **chairs key meetings**, and **challenges the team to improve**.
+Delivery is **facilitated** by a Scrum Leader, who is accountable for **removing impediments to the ability of the team to deliver the product goals** and deliverables.
+The Scrum Leader is **not** a **traditional team lead or project manager,** but acts as a buffer between the team and any distracting influences.
+The Scrum Leader ensures that the process is used as intended.
+The Scrum Leader is the **enforcer of the rules of process**, often **chairs key meetings**, and **challenges the team to improve**.
 The role has also been referred to as a **servant-leader** to reinforce these dual perspectives.

 ### Delivery Team